RealTinyWarrior/Quran/README.md

 The source code of this application.

--   Assets contains images and other necessary files for this project.
+-   App contains the routes for this application.
--   The root directory has the App.tsx and other configuration files.
+-   Assets contain images and other necessary files for this project.

 This application is still under development.